fillipessampaio/Microsoft-Power-BI-for-Data-Science/Module3_Defining_Sales_Strategies.md

 * Manufacturer: Product manufacturer
 * Store: Store where the sale was made
 * City: City of the store where the sale was made
-* Status: State of the store where the sale was made
+* State: State of the store where the sale was made
 * Seller: Seller's name
 * IdSeller: Seller-ID
 * DateSale: Date of sale